Ed.D. in Curriculum & Instruction

 It is imperative that students remain knowledgeable of Curry School requirements for the Ed.D. as specified in the Graduate Record of the University of Virginia.
 These guidelines are detailed extensions of the overall Curry School requirements.
 Ultimately, a student’s doctoral committee is responsible for program approval.

-The Ed.D. in Curriculum and Instruction requires a minimum of 72 hours, consisting of:
+The Ed.D. in Curriculum and Instruction requires a minimum of 72 credit hours, consisting of:

-- Minimum of eighteen (18) semester hours in research
+- Minimum of eighteen (18) credit hours of the Research Methods Sequence

-- Twelve (12) semester hours of courses in a supporting area (area of emphasis)
+- Twelve (12) credit hours of courses in a supporting Area of Emphasis

-Of the Curry required classes, 36 hours must be completed after admission to the Curriculum & Instruction Ed.D. program.
+Of the required classes, 36 credit hours must be completed after admission to the Curriculum & Instruction Ed.D. program.
 There are no residency requirements.

 EDIS 7025: Teachers as Leaders